Effective Communication Skills for Students and Working Professionals: Speak with Confidence and Clarity

 The core elements of effective communication ensure the message is easy to understand and accurate.

-If you’re writing an email, delivering a presentation, or having a one-on-one conversation, these key elements matter:
+Whether you’re writing an email, delivering a presentation, or having a one-on-one conversation, these pillars matter:

 We often think communication begins with talking, but it truly starts with listening.